A Cisco router’s architecture can be categorized into three operational planes:

 tcp-small-servers Enable small TCP servers (e.g., ECHO)

-telnet-zeroidle Set TCP window 0 when connection is idle
+telnet-zeroidle Set TCP window 0 when connection is

 timestamps Timestamp debug/log messages